freebasic/fbfrog/readme.txt

 - Add tk array implementation, and compare performance, on headers with lots of macro expansion.

-Integrate C parsing into fbc, so we can just #include .h files directly?
-+ Easy to use, no bindings to maintain
-- Have to maintain separate CPP & C/C++ parser as part of fbc
-- Cannot re-use fbc's existing lex/pp code because it's way too FB-specific and that's way too different from C

-Use fbfrog live as pre-processor before fbc is run?
-* #fbfrog "foo.h" could be replaced with the generated binding code in a temp file that's then passed to fbc
-* binding would only have to be specific to 1 version/target
-* but would probably have to recognize #defines etc.
+- Write fbc wrapper that would allow using fbfrog as fbc pre-processor:
+  Search for
+    #fbfrog <fbfrog command line>
+  and replace it with the generated binding code (in a temp copy of the input .bas file).
+Of course it will only recognize stuff from the fbfrog command line, not any FB #defines appearing above the #fbfrog statement...